-VACCINATIONS You do not need to quarantine if you have received both vaccinations at least 14 days before entering OR.
-All attendees (competitors and volunteers) will be required to bring and wear face masks when not in your vehicle.
+No quarantine is required for out of state visitors All attendees (competitors and volunteers) will be required to bring and wear face masks when not in your vehicle.
 Competitors are asked to remain in their vehicles as much as possible.
-Running of vehicles is permitted.
-Competitors are asked to bring their own hand sanitizer and disinfecting wipes.
+Running of vehicles is permitted (in specially assigned areas) Competitors are asked to bring their own hand sanitizer and disinfecting wipes.

 If there are any significant changes or updates after the draw period, entrants will be notified via email.
 Competitors are responsible for staying up to date on any jurisdictional requirements for their home location as well as the trial location including any travel guidance.